 One of Apple’s biggest events is right around the corner.
-This year’s Worldwide Developers Conference keynote promises to deliver our first look at the company’s next-generation software updates for iPhone, iPad, Mac and more on June 7.
+This year’s Worldwide Developers Conference keynote promises to deliver our first look at the company’s next-generation software updates for iPhone, iPad, Mac and more.
+And it’s all happening on June 6.

 Just like past WWDC keynotes, this year’s will be streaming online, so you’ll be able to watch it in its entirety as it all unfolds.
 Here’s how.

-Shiny new software updates aren’t the only thing we’re expecting from WWDC 2021.
-Recent rumors have suggested we could also see some new hardware — like a refreshed MacBook Pro with faster M1X chip.
+Shiny new software updates aren’t the only thing we’re expecting from WWDC22.
+Recent rumors have suggested we could also see some new hardware — Apple might show off its long-rumored AR/VR headset.

 If you’re an Apple fan, this is one event you definitely don’t want to miss.
 And you don’t have to!

-The WWDC 2021 keynote kicks off on June 7 at 10 a.m.
+The next Worldwide Developers Conference keynote kicks off on June 6 at 10 a.m.
 PDT, 1 p.m.
 EDT, or 6 p.m.
 BST.
 You can watch it on Apple’s Developer website, or on YouTube using the live stream below.

 Click the set reminder button in the video above to get a notification when the keynote starts.